 The W-9 is a form you fill out and provide to your employer or anyone who needs to file an information return on your behalf.
 The W-9 tells them your Taxpayer Identification Number (TIN), so they can report things to the IRS – things like income they paid to you, real estate transactions, mortgage interest you paid, or IRA contributions you made.

-If you’re self-employed (a contractor, for example), the information you provide on your W-9 is used to complete the Form 1099 you’ll receive.
+If you’re self-employed, the information you provide on your W-9 is used by your client(s) to complete any and all Form 1099s you’ll receive.

 What is a 1099?

 The 1099 is used to report types of income other than wages, salaries, and tips.
 There are several types of Form 1099.